thomasthaddeus/TreasuryWalletAnalysis/README.md

 ---
 ## Using the Dune API to download the results from the Dune queries
-Below is the list of Dune quieres.
+Below is the list of Dune queries.
 Each query tracks the inflow and outflow of ERC-20 tokens from the Synapse treasury wallet for each chain.
 * [Arbitrum](https://dune.com/queries/2664815) 2664815
 * [Avalanche](https://dune.com/queries/2670811) 2670811
 * [Binance Smart Chain](https://dune.com/queries/2670814) 2670814